 We believe the best way to prepare students for jobs that don’t yet exist is to bridge the gap between the creative and the engineering mind.
 Our programs are developed by our own engineers and educationalists to help future engineers think like artists and vice versa.

 Sparkademy is now running for its third year, with many of the original students still coming to work on cool projects with their peers.
 In addition to design and robotics we are currently developing programs in IOT Game Development and Music Technology.
 What do you want to make today?

 Home play and learning

 Our club members have already demonstrated amazing creativity during and after 2018/2019 term – building video games and working on design projects at home between fortnightly classes and during holiday breaks.
 Next term we will bring this one step further by providing a bring-home robotics kit.
 Now students can play with what they’ve made in class (shh – don’t tell them they’re still learning!).

-Students will design and 3d print components to add functionality to their robots.
+Students will design and 3d print components to add functionality to their robots or creative projects.
 Design Thinking is a process of creating and testing innovative ideas to improve a product or solve existing problems.
 With 3d printing students can touch and feel their designs -so they can think like real designers and problem solvers.

 Secondary school Computer Science curriculum

 A pilot Computer Science program has recently been launched in secondary schools.
 It focuses on problem solving and building skills in Design Thinking.
 Our Coding, Robotics an 3d Printing program provides a foundation for later academic years – engaging students in interesting hands-on projects.
 The key to successful Computer Science learning is better engagement through hands-on and take-home projects.
 Additionally we teach Design Thinking principles through 3d printing, and apply that learning to students’ coding and robotics projects.
 Younger students learn Computer Science basics through drag-and-drop block based coding, while older students can switch to programming in Python when they are ready.